-For each lot accepted, the adjusted Schedule of Values unit price shall be the product of the lot pay factor for the lot and the contract unit price.
+For each lot accepted, the adjusted accepted Schedule of Values unit price shall be the product of the lot pay factor for the lot and the accepted Schedule of Values unit price.
 Payment shall be subject to the total project payment limitation specified in paragraph 401-8.1a.
-Payment in excess of 100% for accepted lots of asphalt shall be used to offset payment for accepted lots of asphalt pavement that achieve a lot pay factor less than 100%.
+Payment in excess of 100% for accepted lots of asphalt shall be used to offset payment for accepted lots of asphalt payement that achieve a lot pay factor less than 100%.